 But after three to four weeks I noticed that my armpits became itchy.
 To make a long story short, I switched back to the cream deodorants and have been using them for years without any problems.
 But here is the catch--our cream deodorant formulas contain MORE baking soda than our sticks!

 My guess is that the initial problem was all about the application process.
 Using the cream I take my time, allow the deodorant to warm up and apply it with my fingers.
 In this way, I use a lot less and the application is gentle and smooth--meaning less friction.
 So you see it is not always just about the baking soda!

 Please remember that if sensitivity or irritation persists or becomes painful please discontinue use.

-Give your armpits a rest period and then try switching to our Clay Silk deodorants that contain no baking soda and rely on the virgin coconut oil and essential oils to combat odor.
+Give your armpits a rest period and then try switching to our mineral-based Clay Silk Deodorants that contain no baking soda and rely on the virgin coconut oil and essential oils to combat odor.